Basic First Model

 Run the Simulation

-Notice that the naming of the Results data folders in the Object tree has changed to reflect the getting started summer conditions.
-The data is also free of any stale results vnts ui icon data warning warnings.
+Notice that the naming of the Results data folders in the Object tree has changed to reflect the getting started summer model conditions.
+The results data is also free of any vnts ui icon data warning stale results warnings.

 We can now process the results.